Researchers Demonstrate Feasibility of UAV for Biomass Estimation

 In a study published in the International Journal of Applied Earth Observation and Geoinformation, a research team led by Prof. BAO Anming from the Xinjiang Institute of Ecology and Geography (XIEG), Chinese Academy of Sciences, estimated the biomass of young Picea crassifolia forests in Qinghai, China.

-The researchers fused UAV LiDAR data with multispectral data to isolate individual Picea crassifolia.
+The researchers combined UAV LiDAR data with multispectral data to identify individual Picea crassifolia.
 The fused data effectively resolved the issue of accurately extracting the crown widths and heights of young Picea crassifolia.

 "The extraction of single-tree crown widths and heights significantly improves data accuracy and acquisition efficiency, and effectively reduces errors caused by manual operations," said TAO Zefu, first author of the study.